-It also sketches the ways these concepts relate to each other.
+This chapter defines these terms and also sketches the ways the concepts relate to each other.
 That gives, in effect, another introductory summary of some major themes of the book.

 Literally, nebulosity means “cloud-like-ness”: